 In an instant, reality hit me like a ton of bricks.
 Everything is passing away—except that which is eternal.
 And what is eternal?
 Love.
 And who is Love?
 God.
 And how do we love God?
 By loving our neighbor.

 As she left her meeting with Pope Leo, Katharine had a lump in her throat and tears streamed down her face.
-However, she received his words at face value.
 Upon her return to Philadelphia, she entered a convent and ultimately received permission to begin a new order of sisters, the Sisters of the Blessed Sacrament.
 By her death on March 3, 1955, Saint Katharine Drexel had given away her entire earthly treasure.
 With prayerful insights, she had poured them into God’s holy people and set in force a movement that continues to this day.

 Today, we are called to find true wealth and become the “richest” men and women of our town.
 Through the Scriptures, a fictitious George Bailey, and life of a great saint, we are called to discern what really matters in our lives.
-Jesus warns us to guard against greed and to not live as though we reside on a continuous merry-go-round whereby we acquire possessions to be stored up for a rainy day.
+Jesus warns us to guard against greed and to not live as though we reside on a continuous merry-go-round whereby, we acquire possessions to be stored up for a rainy day.
 For these will not last.
-Instead, Jesus tells us that all that we have been given—and all that we will ever have— comes from His hand and is meant to be shared with others.
-Each of us has been created by our Loving God and given special gifts—held in earthen vessels.
+Instead, Jesus tells us that all that we have been given and all that we will ever have comes from His hand and is meant to be shared with others.
+Each of us has been created by our Loving God and given special gifts that are held in earthen vessels.
 If we can imagine these vessels as breakable vases, God commands us to break them in order that we might share their contents with others.